astronomer/docs/learn/using-airflow-plugins.md

 - Basic Airflow concepts.
 See [Introduction to Apache Airflow](intro-to-airflow.md).
 - Airflow core components.
 See [Airflow's components](airflow-components.md).
+- The basics of Flask.
+See the [Flask documentation](https://flask.palletsprojects.com/en/2.2.x/).

 ## When to use plugins

-list of general use cases
+Plugins offer a flexible way to customize your Airflow experience by building on top of existing Airflow components.
+For example you can:

+- Add views to your Airflow UI that display contents of the Airflow metadata database in a custom way.
+- Build an application that monitors Airflow's functioning itself and sends out custom alerts, for example in case of a certain number of DAGs failing in a specified time frame.
+- Add dynamic links to task instances to files and logs in external data tools the task has been performed on.

 ## How to create a plugin

-To add a new plugin to your Airflow instance you need to create a class which inherits from the `AirflowPlugin` class.
-The code snippet below when copy pasted into a Python file in `/plugins` defines a plugin with the name `empty` without any components.
+To add a new plugin to your Airflow instance you need to create a Python file in the `plugins` folder of your Airflow project.
+Within that file a class which inherits from the `AirflowPlugin` class has to be created to define the plugin.
+The code snippet below defines a plugin with the name `empty` without any components.

 ```python
 from airflow.plugins_manager import AirflowPlugin